haiku-code/git-and-github/lesson01.md

 </div>

 * HEAD - pointer the current commit/branch you are viewing
-* Checkout - changing what HEAD is pointing to
+* detached HEAD - A state [when HEAD](https://www.cloudbees.com/blog/git-detached-head) is pointing to commit directly
-* Merge -
+* Merge - joining two or more commit histories

 ---